 6. Can praiseworthy be used in formal writing?

-Yes, it’s perfectly appropriate for formal writing, speeches, academic essays, and also fits well in everyday conversation.
+Yes, it’s appropriate for formal writing, speeches, academic essays, and professional feedback.
+It also works in everyday conversation when you want to clearly express approval.

 Read more p words: